katjapoberznik/data_merlin_documentation/docs/load/load.md

 ---
 layout: default
-title: Load on Demand
+title: Load on demand
 nav_order: 5
 has_children: true
 ---

-## Load on Demand
+# Load on demand

+Load on demand creates a plan to load data into the selected table in the right order and then executes it.